 The very first promotional products probably appeared during the dawn of humankind, just as the first men started trading.
 A typical seller who would want to have the upper hand over his competition would give a test sample of his merchandise, a piece of the very best fruit he had or a bite of prime meat.
 As our civilisation developed, strategies started evolving.

 The turning point in that evolution was 1789.
 That’s when commemorative buttons were given to George Washington’s supporters before the elections.
 After that, the popularity of promotional products only kept growing.
-During the 19th century, there were advertising rulers, wooden objects, as well as calendars, book bags, card cases, aprons, and even horse hats.
+During the 19th century, there were printed rulers, wooden objects, as well as calendars, printed tote bags, notebooks, water bottles, card cases, aprons, and even horse hats.

 But, why are promotional products important?